snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 comments: true
 ---

-Although this is coming from my experience of changing jobs as a software engineer, I'll try to be generic.
-I believe engineers great flexibility in choosing employers or working on their own projects.
 Here are some of the things I consider before finding a new employer.
+This is coming from my experience of changing jobs as a software engineer but I'll try to be generic.
+I believe engineers have great flexibility in choosing employers or working on personal projects.

 # When To Change Jobs